 29. By inputting payment card details for payment of the annual membership fee, the cardholder accepts that these card details will be used for payment for any lounge visits at the prevailing rate.

-30. The Priority Pass group of companies is constantly trying to improve the services it provides to cardholders.
-Any cardholder with concerns or complaints may contact Priority Pass.
-Priority Pass may occasionally monitor telephone calls from cardholders to maintain and enhance its services.
+30. The Priority Pass group of companies is constantly trying to improve the services it provides.
+If the cardholder has any concerns or complaints they should contact Priority Pass.
+Priority Pass may monitor telephone calls to maintain and enhance its services.
 All complaints relating to any lounge visit should be made within six months of the relevant lounge visit.